NieneB/InternshipReport/index.md

 Because there is not a official testing group available, the participants will be colleagues of the Waag Society, the heritage institutions of the Heritage and Location project and possible, classmates and/or family and friends.
 This to have a broad general public.

 Table $$ shows the statements asked and their relation to the objectives.
-The complete questionnaire can be found in annex $$$.
+The complete questionnaire can be found in appendix $$$.
 <p class="table"> Questions and Objectives </p>
 <table>
   <tr>